mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 For the next few days, the landlord was fairly blase about whether we'd have to completely relocate on a couple days' notice.
 And that was tricky because I was about to go to Europe for two weeks, so I wouldn't be available to set up the IT infrastructure in a new office.

+I called every day the week before I left to ask what the plan was with the wall, and my landlord never had an answer for me.
+I decided to move just the computers, printers, and networking equipment to the spare office because that was the only part of the move that required me.

-Ultimately, the builders told him that the wall could stay up, so we wouldn't need to move.
-We only lost the one day of work, but the uncertainty was stressful.
+A week later we got word that our wall could stay up, so we wouldn't need to move.
+The fulfillment team lost about a day of work and I lost another in planning, but the uncertainty was stressful.

 It was also a strong motivation to migrate to our 3PL.
 I'd love to be out of the position of fulfillment grinding to a halt because something goes wrong at our office.
 A pipe could still burst at our 3PL, but then moving things around to get back up and running would become someone else's problem.